DazzTDuck/Quest_Passthrough_MRTK3/README.md

  ![text](https://i.ibb.co/hHv6W0c/Screenshot-6.png)

-8. **And to make sure the passthrough works you need to add the 'Enable Unpromultiplied Alpha' component to the object**
+8. **And to make sure the passthrough works you need to add the 'Enable Unpremultiplied Alpha' component to the object**

  ![text](https://i.ibb.co/XZJQ9vH/Screenshot-7.png)